 Now, you’ve finally finished your gorgeous diamond painting.
-Every diamond is finally filled, and you are admiring your creation and how to seal it is the next question pop up in your mind.
+Every diamond is finally filled, and you are admiring your creation and the next question pop up in your mind is should I frame it or seal it?
+What is the pros and cons of sealing?
+And how to seal it?
+Here are the answers:

 In this article, we will outline some techniques to help you through the final process of sealing your diamond painting.